-- (6) Collect field parameters for every well volume and at sample time. - (7) Rinse field meter(s) with DI water after each sample is taken. - (8) Wear clean latex/nitrile sampling gloves when collecting the sample. - (9) Collect water sample by filling appropriate bottles.
-Add preservative as required. - (10) EPA guidance recommends immediate filtering on site.
+- 9. Collect water sample by filling appropriate bottles.
+Add preservative as required. - 10.
+EPA guidance recommends immediate filtering on site.
 When possible, samples should be filtered in the field using a portable filtration apparatus.
 Due to the remoteness of some sample locations and harsh meteorological conditions, it may not always be possible to safely filter samples in the field.
-When field filtration is not possible, a bulk bottle will be collected for filtration in the Environmental Laboratory.
+When field filtration is not possible, a bulk bottle will be collected for filtration in the Environmental Field Laboratory.
 In this case, the sampler will proceed directly to the laboratory to conduct filtration.
 The time of sample filtration will be recorded on the sample's field data sheet.

-Samples for dissolved metals are filtered using disposable, trace metal grade 0.45 micron filters and a peristaltic field pump powered by 12 volt portable battery pack.
+Samples for dissolved metals are filtered using disposable, trace metal grade 0.45-micron filters and a peristaltic field pump powered by 12 volt portable battery pack.
 The filter is attached to silicone tubing and inserted into the sample bottle.